Rinat Gutman: Career

 Gutman began her career as a singer-songwriter playing jazz and folk before turning to hip hop and reggae.
 While living in New York City, she would perform at the local jazz clubs.
 After moving back to Israel, she began performing locally with some rappers who had moved there from the United States and wrote her first song about her cousin, who was killed in a terrorist attack during the Second Intifada, and performed it for her family.

 In late 2009, while visiting England, Gutman collaborated with David Dan, a Jamaican Jewish reggae singer, on the song Agas ("Pear"), for which they also shot a music video.
 The song, with lyrics in Hebrew and English, describes a complicated romantic relationship.

 In 2010, she performed at the sixth annual Jewlicious Festival alongside Matisyahu, Moshav, Rav Shmuel, Electro Morocco, and Kosha Dillz.

 After a five-year hiatus, Gutman returned in 2015 with the song and video Shirat Ha'asavim Hashotim ("Song of the Weeds").
 Written shortly after a local Orthodox rabbi had been accused of sexual harassment, the song uses dark humor to attack male authority figures taking advantage of women.
 The video features Gutman playing nine characters, including a rabbi, a policeman, a singer, a politician, and their respective victims.
 The song was produced by Hatikva 6 members Amit Sagie and Lior Shulman, the latter of whom also raps on the song, portraying the male authority figures.

 In April 2020, Gutman posted a new song, Shirat HaLechem ("The Chametz Song"), to Facebook and Instagram, with lyrics reflecting the COVID-19 lockdown.
-In March 2021, Gutman shared a preview of an untitled new song to Instagram.
+In March 2021, Gutman shared a preview of an untitled new song on Instagram.